-INEOS signs agreement with ExxonMobil Chemical Limited and Shell Chemicals Europe BV to supply ethane from US shale gas from Grangemouth to the Fife Ethylene Plant in Scotland
+INEOS, ExxonMobil Chemical Limited, and Shell Chemicals Europe BV join forces to transport US shale gas-derived ethane from Grangemouth to the Fife Ethylene Plant in Scotland.

 INEOS Europe AG, ExxonMobil Chemical Limited and Shell Chemicals Europe B.V. announced a long-term sale and purchase agreement to secure ethane from US shale gas for the Fife Ethylene Plant (FEP) at Mossmorran in Scotland, from mid 2017.